 Scaramuccia is currently immersed in “The Cabinet II Project”, a journey to Dresden in the footsteps of the great Konzertmeister Johann Georg Pisendel and his manuscripts preserved in the Schranck II.
 The scope of the project includes the unearthing of musical works, live performances, sheet music and musicological texts publishing, and CD recordings.

 “1717.
 Memories of a Journey to Italy”, released in 2018 is the first of these CD.
 It has been acclaimed by reviewers all over Europe, and has been nominated to the ICMA awards 2019.
+It was released with their own recording label: Snakewood Editions.

 About our name